ViswanathN09/Cleaning-Data/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+This is for cleaning data final assignment .This code book summarizes the resulting data fields in `tidy.txt`.

 ## Identifiers